Code-Institute-Submissions/ecommerce-project/README.md

     4. It came back as an disallowedhost so i copied the link given in the server page.
     5. I opened up settings.py in ecommerce folder and put the link into allowed hosts and saved it.
     6. I  reran the open link and it came back as the message it worked so I knew it was now succesfully running.

 #### Automated Testing

-Automated testing using django included these tests

-In the terminal I ran my project locally by opening the terminal and the typing in python3 app.py to run the application and this would run my code.

 ### Deployment of my project

-My Deployment was done by opening a terminal and then by using the code git status first followed git add (I put in my file or image) git commit -m "message on what the update was" and the git push to the master branch followed by my username and password.

-I deployed my page from github through github pages.
-I went to settings in my github repository and scrolled down to Github pages title and changed my source from disabled to master branch and clicked save. now my website has been deployed.

-Heroku was used also to deploy my project i created an new application and called it happy cooking.

 ### Credit